Louisiana Court Records

 The Difference Between Sealing and Expunging Criminal Records Louisiana

-Sealing and expunging criminal records in Louisiana mean two different things.
-While sealing a record refers to restricting access to only eligible persons, these records still have legal and administrative value.
-Expungement refers to the complete deletion of criminal records from the legal system.
-Although an expunged record may maintain its administrative value, it has no legal weight.
-While an involved individual has a right to claim innocence of a criminal past, state licensing boards such as those for social work, child care, law, financial positions, and healthcare can still see expunged records.
+While an involved individual has a right to claim innocence of a criminal past, state licensing boards such as those for social work, child care, law, financial positions, and healthcare can generally still see expunged records.
 They are also available to Law enforcement agencies upon a written request.
 However, private agencies and employers wishing to view them must show good cause or get a court order to access them.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching more straightforward, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Because of this, record availability cannot be guaranteed.

 How to Seal a Criminal Record in Louisiana